 *Note: Before setting up sub-products for selection by using tags, you will need to have the products created and tagged.
-Please visit our Creating Product Manual Page additional information.
+Please visit our Creating Product Manual Page for additional information.

 Setting up sub-products for selection by tags

-When you have made your selection, click on the Edit button.
+When you have made your selection, click the Edit button.
 Inside the product screen, you will notice the Sub-Products box towards the bottom right.
-Click on the arrow on the right on the title bar to expand it.
-Click on the +Add button, you will see a small drop-down menu.
+Click the arrow on the right of the title bar to expand it, and then click the +Add button.
+You will see a small drop-down menu.
 Select the option for Add tag for selection.

 You will now see a pop-up box allowing you to add the tag.
-Once you have made your selection, click on the add button.
+Once you have made your selection, click the add button.

 Using the quantity field, you can choose how many times a tagged item can be added.
-For example, if you have the quantity set to zero (0), you can add it as many times as you want.
-When you’re done, you will need to hit the “ready” button.
-If you specify number in the quantity, that will automatically set the quantity of the selected tagged product to the specified quantity.
+For example, if the quantity is set to zero (0), you can add it as many times as you want.
+When you’re done, you must hit the “ready” button.
+If you specify the number in the quantity, that will automatically set the quantity of the selected tagged product to the specified quantity.

 Finally, you can choose to have all the information displayed on the receipt.
-This is great if you not only want to show what the customer paid for that particular add-on but if they ordered two helping of it as well.
+This is great if you not only want to show what the customer paid for that particular add-on but if they ordered two helpings of it as well.

-Once you have finished adding your sub-products to your product, click on the Save button towards the top of the screen.
+Once you have finished adding your sub-products to your product, click the Save button towards the top of the screen.

-Now, whenever you ring up that product it will allow you to have various add-ons/options, and charge appropriately.
+Now, whenever you ring up that product, it will allow you to have various add-ons/options and charge appropriately.

 Example Product with sub-products selected by tags

 A great example of how tagged sub-products are used as add-ons for a sandwich.
-We have created a sandwich In the back office, we gave it two sub-products from tags, dressing, and vegetables.
+We have created a sandwich.
+In the back office, we gave it two sub-products from tags, dressing, and vegetables.
 When the cashier goes to ring up the customer’s order for the sandwich, they will select it on the terminal.

-Instead of being taken back to the main screen, they can now select the vegetables they would like to add to their sandwich.
+Instead of being taken back to the main screen, they can now select the dressing they want to add to their sandwich.

-You will see on the receipt that the main product shows with the sub-products listed below it in a smaller font.
+You will see on the receipt that the main product shows the sub-products listed below it in a smaller font.
 Notice that we’ve hidden the price and quantity from the receipt.
 We did this by selecting “hide price” in the Sub-item Presentation drop-down menu in the Sub-Products box in the back office.